-1. Creating BIM for the first building in the database can be achieved by changing the working directory to the createBIM directory and running the command:
+1. Creating BIM for the first building in the database can be achieved by changing to the build/bin directory and running the command:

 '''

-./GenericBimDatabase buildings.json -Min 1 -Max 1 -buildingsFile GenericBimDatabase.csv -getRV \,
+GenericBimDatabase buildings.json -Min 1 -Max 1 -buildingsFile ../data/GenericBimDatabase.csv -getRV

 '''

 This will generate a BIM for the first building (1-BIM.json).
 Note that the model has a random variable defined for the height with a mean of 3.0m.